tox-dev/tox/docs/how-to/usage.rst

  Clean up after an interrupt
 *****************************

-An interrupt with :kbd:`Ctrl-C` stops the environment where it stands, so a container left running or a fixture database left behind stays that way.
-Set :ref:`interrupt_post_commands` to give :ref:`commands_post` a chance to run first:
+Pressing :kbd:`Ctrl-C` stops the environment at once, leaving a started container running and a fixture database in place.
+Set :ref:`interrupt_post_commands` to run :ref:`commands_post` before tox exits:

 .. tab:: TOML